-1.2.1 Demand management and leakage
+1.3.1 Demand management and leakage

-As described in our Water Resources Management Plan 2024 - Main Report, we are planning to achieve a 50 per cent reduction in leakage (based on 2017/18 reported values), a 15% reduction in non-household demand, and reduce per capita consumption (PCC) to 110 litres per person per day by 2050, in line with government policy.
+As described in our Water Resources Management Plan 2024 - Main Report, we are planning to achieve a 50 per cent reduction in leakage by 2050 (based on 2017/18 reported values), a 15% reduction in non-household demand by 2050 (based on 2019/20 reported values), and reduce per capita consumption (PCC) to 110 litres per person per day by 2050 (based on 2019/20 reported values), in line with government policy.
 These activities play a key role in reducing overall demand across our company, hence ensuring a sustainable supply of water across the North West.
 Our proposed demand management plan therefore reflects this ambition.